amarsee/midstone-project/README.md

 ## Data

 I used the [ballr package](https://cran.r-project.org/web/packages/ballr/ballr.pdf) to compile whole team schedules and results for the 2014 to present seasons.

+## Shiny App

+The Shiny App is split into 2 pages: League Wide Point Difference and Team Comparison